Developer Needs and Feasible Features for AI Assistants in IDEs: UNDERSTANDING DEVELOPER NEEDS

 \subsubsection{\textbf{Data Analysis}}

 All interviews were transcribed using Condens\footnote{Condens: a user research repository for analyzing qualitative data. \url{https://condens.io/}}.
-We applied a thematic analysis~\cite{forman2007qualitative, braun2006using} to identify user-reported successes, challenges, unmet needs, and future expectations for in-IDE AI.
+We applied a qualitative content analysis~\cite{forman2007qualitative,elo2008qualitative} to identify user-reported successes, challenges, unmet needs, and future expectations for in-IDE AI.
 The first two authors reviewed the first transcript together to agree on the analysis and the code-deriving process.
 They then went into an iterative inductive process, where they independently assigned \textit{Codes} to quotes from the transcripts.
 Eventually, they compiled a list of 161 codes, met again to add or remove codes, and resolved any disagreements until full consensus was reached.
 The final versions of the codes were then assigned to the corresponding quotes.
 The codes were then grouped into Thematic groups representing key areas of need.
 These were organized into broader Topics that describe the categories of in-IDE HAX needs.
 For example, the following quote: \begin{quote} \textit{``The most useful thing you could do with AI would be a summary of a Pull Request.'' — N13} \end{quote} was coded as ``Code Review Support'', assigned to the group ``Code Optimization'', under the topic ``Simplifying Programming Tasks''.
+Following established practices, we identified emergent patterns across user groups, recognizing that in qualitative research, the presence and salience of themes matter more than frequency counts.

 All materials used for data gathering, together with a full demography table of participants and a summarized codebook, are included in Supplementary Materials~\cite{supp_mat}.
-Full transcripts of interviews cannot be shared due to the company's confidentiality policy.
+Full interview transcripts cannot be shared due to the company's confidentiality policy.